< Home

 Conclusions:

-Despite the postoperative complication rate being relatively high in case of peritonitis (52%), complications related to JPD management were rare (4%) and minor.
-Despite ascending infections are considered a threatful complication impacting on outcome, in our survey the use of JPD resulted only in local infection, being mainly safe with adequate management.
+Despite the relatively high postoperative complication rate in cases of peritonitis (52%), complications related to JPD management were rare (4%) and minor.
+Although ascending infections are considered a major complication influencing the outcome, the use of the JPD in our study resulted only in local infections, which were mainly safe with adequate management.